 Videos are poorly supported across all major email clients.
 That’s where GIFs come in.
 GIFs are supported across all email clients except Outlook 2007, 2010 and 2013.
 To show a short clip, a GIF is a more popular way than linking to a video that takes you outside the email.

 Let’s look at a few examples and understand the innovative ways GIFs are being used in emails:

 To explain the features of a product

-What better way to explain the new animation style than use an animated GIF in email.
+What better way to explain the new animation style than use animated GIFs in emails.

 Canva did it brilliantly in this email.
 It literally took them two text lines and a 4 sec GIF to launch a new feature to their audience.
 Notice how they didn’t show you all the new features and that leaves some room for curiosity.